 - Contingency table (chi-square) save options dialog

 - Create a table using the spreadsheet

-- CHISQUARE procedure for calculating chi-square statistics
+- CHISQUARE procedure for calculating chi-square statistics in command mode.

 - CHIPERMTEST procedure for calculating chi-square permutation test.